SWEG-2016EC-Batch/Quantum-leap/ETS1503_Yonas_Zegeye/SALARY_CALCULATOR.md

 - **step 1**: start
 - **step 2**: check the while loop if:\
    2.1 true then go to step 3\
-   2.2 false then go to step 11
+   2.2 false then go to step 17
 - **step 3**: Read employeName
 - **step 4**: Read baseSalary
 - **step 5**: Increment counter by 1
 - **step 6**: check if baseSalary >=0\
            6.1 then go to step 6\
            6.2 else if counter =1 or counter =2 go to step 3
-           6.3 else goto end
+           6.3 else goto step 17
 - **step 7**: Initialize counter by 0 and increment by 1
 - **step 8**: Read weeklyWorkingHours and  check weeklyWorkingHours >=0\
            8.1 then go to step 8\